MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 > [!div class="checklist"]
 >
-> - **Resilience** - Choose the right deployment options of either pay-as-you go or [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) based on your use case.
+> - **Resilience** Choose the right deployment options of either pay-as-you go or [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) based on your use case.
 Because reserved capacity increases resiliency, choose provisioned throughput for production solutions.
 Pay-as-you-go is ideal for dev/test environments.
 >
-> - **Resilience** Add the appropriate gateway(s) in front of your OpenAI deployments that have the capability to withstand transient failures such as throttling and can route to multiple Azure OpenAI instances.
+> - **Redundancy** Add the appropriate gateway(s) in front of your Azure OpenAI deployments that have the capability to withstand transient failures such as throttling and can route to multiple Azure OpenAI instances.
 Consider routing to instances in different regions to build regional redundancy.
 >
 > - **Resilience** If you're using [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput), consider deploying a pay-as-you-go instance, in addition, to handle overflow.
 Through your gateway, route calls to the pay-as-you-go instance when your provisioned throughput model is being throttled, or, through monitoring, when you predict you will be throttled.
 >
 > - **Resilience** Monitor capacity usage to ensure you aren't exceeding throughput limits.
 Regularly reviewing capacity usage also allows for more accurate forecasting and can help prevent service interruptions due to capacity constraints.
 >
 > - **Resilience** Follow the guidance in [customize a model with fine-tuning](/azure/ai-services/openai/how-to/fine-tuning) for large data files by importing the data from Azure Blob store.
-The guidance states that large files can become unstable when uploaded through multipart forms because the requests are atomic and can’t be retried or resumed.
+The guidance states that large files can become unstable when uploaded through multipart forms because the requests are atomic and can't be retried or resumed.
 Consider files 100MB or larger as large files.
 >
-> - **Recovery** Implement a disaster recovery plan for models that have been fine-tuned and for training data uploaded to the OpenAI service.
+> - **Recovery** Implement a disaster recovery plan for models that have been fine-tuned and for training data uploaded to the Azure OpenAI service.
 >
 ##### Recommendations